CUHackers/day/README.md

-# Info Screen for the Day of CUhackit's HelloWorld
+# Info page for contestants at CUhackit
-## A 'Hackathon Lite' for those new to hacking